Alberta Adoption Guide vs. Private Agency: What $15,000–$50,000 in Agency Fees Actually Buys You

 If you've attended an orientation session at one of Alberta's licensed adoption agencies — Adoption Options in Calgary, AMARIS, Abide, or Sunrise Family Services — you've been given a detailed picture of one adoption pathway.
 What you haven't been given is a comparison of that pathway against the three others that exist under Alberta law.
 That omission is not accidental.
 It is structural.

 Licensed agencies in Alberta derive their revenue from private domestic adoption facilitation.
 An orientation session at Adoption Options walks you through the private adoption process because that is the service they provide.
-They are not in a position to explain, at that same session, that public adoption through Alberta Children and Family Services costs $0 to $2,000, includes ongoing subsidy payments, and has no agency fee.
+They are not in a position to explain, at that same session, that public adoption through Alberta Children and Family Services is estimated at $0 to $1,500, may include ongoing SFP support, and has no agency fee.
 That comparison does not benefit them.

-The direct answer to the central question: you do not need a private adoption agency to adopt in Alberta.
-Three of the four legal adoption pathways — public adoption, kinship and step-parent adoption, and (in some cases) international adoption — do not require a licensed private agency.
-Only private domestic infant adoption mandates agency involvement.
+The direct answer to the central question: you do not need a private adoption agency for every adoption pathway in Alberta.
+Public adoption and kinship/step-parent adoption can use routes without a licensed private agency.
+Private domestic and international adoption require a licensed agency.

 This page compares what an independent adoption guide delivers versus what a private agency delivers, so you can make the decision based on your situation rather than based on which agency's orientation session you attended first.